-definition

-last before elections 136

-PEF RSONAL STATEMENT 83,5 85
+PERSONAL STATEMENT .
+83,5 85

-PEI TITIONS
+PETITIONS

-examination of 129; 136
+- examination of .
+129; 136

-- notice and record of 130
+- notice and record of .
+130

-submission, admissibility and referral to commit- tee 128
+- submission, admissibility and referral to committee .

-PO NT OF ORDER
+POINT OF ORDER

-in committee 101; 123,3
+- in committee .
+101; 123,3

-- in plenary sitting 101; 1 31
+- in plenary sitting

+, , .
+101, 131

-PO LITICAL GROUPS
+POLITICAL GROUPS

-- allocation of seats in the Chamber 28
+- allocation of seats in the Chamber

-- allocation of speaking time 83,1 2 and 4
+- allocation of speaking time •

-- appointment of substitutes for committees 111
+- appointment of substitutes for committees

-composition of interparliamentary delegations 126,2 and 3
+composition of interparliamentary delegations

-- draft agenda 73,1; 74,1
+- draft agenda

-- explanations of vote 98,3
+- explanations of vote

-- formation of political groups 26
+- formation of political groups .
+26

-minimum number of Members required 26,5
+- minimum number of Members required •

-- motion for a resolution with request for an early
+- motion for a resolution with request for an early vote 56,3; 58,5

-vote 56,3; 5 8,5

 Non-attached Members (see under that heading)

-objection to procedure without debate 38,2
+- objection to procedure without debate .
+38,2

-prior right to speak 84,3
+- prior right to speak .
+84,3

-questions for oral answer with debate 58,1
+- questions for oral answer with debate .
+58,1

-representation in the enlarged Bureau 23,1
+- representation in the enlarged Bureau .
+23,1

+requests

-requests - that a debate be closed 104.1 and 2
+that a debate be closed that a debate be held following Question Time .

-that a debate be closed 61,1 and 5
+that a debate be held following statements by

-other institutions 56,3
+other institutions

+that a debate on topical and urgent subjects be

-held 64,1 and 3
+held

-that a vote be held by roll call that the sitting be suspended or closed 95,1 106
+that a vote be held by roll call

-tabling of a motion of censure 30.1
+tabling of a motion of censure

-tability of a motion of censure JU, I
+- tability of a motion of censure .
+00,1

+PRESIDENT 04.4

+- Bureau .
+21,1 and 3

+disciplinary powers ban on speaker 82.2

+ban on speaker

+record in minutes of proceedings .
+86.2